 Eterna is a Swiss luxury watch manufacturer that was founded in the 1850s by Josef Girard and Urs Schild in Grenchen, Switzerland.
 The business has been credited for several breakthroughs throughout its history, including the first automatic wristwatch in 1938, the smallest manufacturing wristwatch with a Baguette movement in 1930, and an upgrade in self-winding watch technology in 1948.
 An interesting watch to have a look at is the Eterna KonTiki, which was titled after the raft that a Norwegian adventurer used during a voyage across the Pacific Ocean to the Polynesian Islands from South America in the 1800s.
 He was, of course, dressed in an Eterna at the time of the incident.

 The Enicar Watch Company was formed in the 1910s and is located in La Chaux de Fonds, Switzerland.
 Enicar became one of the world’s most successful watch companies in an amazingly short amount of time by using Radium to illuminate the hands and dials of their watches in the dark.
 Enicar began producing chronographs in the mid-1940s.
 Two decades later, the firm began developing automated motions.
 The Enica Sherpa was one of the best-selling versions, and it was utilized on a Mount Everest ascent.
+It was very skeptical to leave my rolex watch refurnishment to be repaired, but I am so pleased with the results.

 In A Nutshell